andrewdavidmackenzie/flow/docs/welcome.md

 # Welcome!

-Welcome to the guide to my pet project called `flow`
+Welcome to the guide to my project called `flow`

 `flow` is a system for defining and running parallel, data-dependency-driven 'programs'.